d3x0r/STFRPhysics/Curvature.md

 the surface.)

-Translation from curvature to a rotation can be done by taking the angle-angle-angle (curl-curl-curl) and normalizing it, with a square-normal, and converting to a quaternion, then applying the quatnerion in a order-free rotation of the points  (1,0,0), (0,1,0) and (0,0,1); which are respectively called 'right' 'up' and 'forward'.
+Translation from curvature to a rotation can be done by taking the angle-angle-angle (curl-curl-curl) and normalizing it, with a square-normal, and converting to a quaternion, then applying the quaternion in a order-free rotation of the points  (1,0,0), (0,1,0) and (0,0,1); which are respectively called 'right' 'up' and 'forward'.
 (These points can be weighted in another application like computing the oblong rotation by setting the axis points at the min/max/mid mass points of an object....)

 This results in a basis frame that has the tangent as the axis of rotation;  (This is equivalent to the Tangent of a frenet frame, which is a faster method of computation than the above applied rotation.)
 The forward vector is along the direction of rotation around the axis of rotation at that point.
-The up vector is away from the origin  ( '0,0,0' of the above axis points), and is always perpendicular to the surface; the Frenet frame loses this information... in using just the 'right' to compute the 'up' the tip aorund the 'right' is lost.... which will also lead to problems figuring out what is 'over' and 'under' another rotation.
+The up vector is away from the origin  ( '0,0,0' of the above axis points), and is always perpendicular to the surface; the Frenet frame loses this information... in using just the 'right' to compute the 'up' the tip around the 'right' is lost.... which will also lead to problems figuring out what is 'over' and 'under' another rotation.
 The frenet frame only produces coordinates of rotation x/z coordinates, and not Y.

 ## The Demo (HOWTO?)

-I have [this mockup](https://d3x0r.github.io/STFRPhysics/3d/index3.html); REquires WebGL2.
+I have [this mockup](https://d3x0r.github.io/STFRPhysics/3d/index3.html); Requires WebGL2.

 The model of the sphere has nothing to do with the line segments that are shown, and because of the framework is a little misaligned with the vector origins. (the framework recomputes the center of the model and the extra data above/around the model confuse the centering).